 Traditional treatments may also include behavioral therapies, anger management and counseling to deal with the actual traumatic event that was experienced.
 It is crucial for individuals with PTSD to work through the event that triggered the disorder.
 If this trigger is not dealt with and worked through people often will continue to struggle.

 One of the biggest issues patients have with serotonin reuptake inhibitors is their effect on arousal.
 It is common for people who take SSRI’s to have difficulties becoming and staying aroused regardless of their environment.
 For many individuals, this side effect makes the medication difficult to consume on a long term basis.

 Cannabis and Post-Traumatic Stress Disorder

-There are numerous subjective reports that cannabis has a significant role to play in the treatment of PTSD, but further research is needed to determine exactly how cannabinoids can manage symptoms and help treat the disease.
+There are numerous published reports indicating that cannabis can have a significant role to play in the treatment of PTSD.

 A 2013 study in Drug and Alcohol Dependence looked at the prevalence of substance use among patients who suffer from post-traumatic stress disorder.
 The study found that motivation for substance use was frequently attributed to sleep difficulties.
 Researchers found that participants with higher PTSD scores were significantly more likely to consume cannabis to help them sleep.
 The study concluded that cannabis was an effective coping mechanism for subjects looking to improve their sleep patterns, although further research is warranted to determine how cannabis acts on a physiological level.